Analysis | Will producing more oil lower gas prices? It hasn’t in the past.

 Let’s illustrate that second point first.

-Below are charts of weekly gas prices (top left), spot prices for Brent crude oil (top right), weekly gasoline imports and production (bottom left) and weekly crude oil production and imports (bottom right).
+Below are charts of weekly gas prices (top left), spot prices for Brent crude oil (top right), weekly gasoline imports and production (bottom left), and weekly crude oil production and imports (bottom right).
 Brent crude oil is produced and traded in northern Europe.

 A few things are obvious pretty quickly.
 The big drop in Brent prices and domestic gas production in 2020, for example, was a function of the pandemic.
 Also that cliff in the crude oil production graph that occurred at the same time.